Where We Be

 Fun with perspective on the salt flats

-The salt forms hexagons over the ground
+The salt forms hexagons on the ground

 Our stash of coca leaves for our high-altitude day on the High Plains of Argentina